Beginner Horse Riding Mistakes To Avoid

 4. Loose With The Reins

-When horses move, they move their heads too, and if you aren’t able to keep up with its movement, the reins might be pulled through your hands.
+When horses move, they move their heads, too, and if you can’t keep up with its movement, the reins might be pulled through your hands.
 If that happens, you won’t be able to steer your horse or give it directional cues.

 Tip:

-To prevent this situation from occurring, always look closely and observe the movement of your horse.
-A horse’s head will bob up and down as it walks, so try to keep up with the pace and adjust the rein when needed so that you won’t leave too much slack.
-You’ll get better at it if you spend more time with your horse, and you’d be able to recognize when to give more reins to the horse and when to shorten it.
+To prevent this situation, always look closely and observe your horse’s movement.
+A horse’s head will bob up and down as it walks, so try to keep up with the pace and adjust the rein when needed so you won’t leave too much slack.
+You’ll get better at it if you spend more time with your horse, and you’ll be able to recognize when to give more reins to the horse and when to shorten it.

 5. Holding Your Breath

-It’s normal for you as a beginner to get nervous and tense when you are concentrating very hard, that you might tend to hold your breath.
-However, you should break such a habit as soon as possible because you may end up being light-headed, and you might fall off of your horse.
+As a beginner, getting nervous and tense when concentrating very hard is normal, and you might tend to hold your breath.
+However, you should break such a habit immediately because you may become light-headed and fall off your horse.

-Tip: Try to relax, smile, or hum a little and try breathing in rhythm with the horse’s strides.
+Tip: Try to relax, smile, hum, and breathe in rhythm with the horse’s strides.

 6. Riding With a Bad Posture